Dust Yourself Off & Try Again: Famous Founder Failures

 • Business owners who started a successful startup in the past have a business success rate of around 30% when starting a new venture.

-I did find the data I expected to see in a chat with Anthropic’s Claude, the problem is it refused to give me sources and after tireless searching I finished with the stance that this was actually a hallucination.
+I found the data I expected to see in a chat with Anthropic’s Claude, but the problem is that it refused to give me sources, and after tireless searching, I finished with the stance that this was actually a hallucination.

 The hunt for more data really did turn up dry.
 The debate was raging on Reddit a couple of years ago, and I also found the same discussion on Hacker News all the way back in 2008.